Change Tracking and Inventory overview

 - Linux daemons

 Change Tracking and Inventory forwards data to Azure Monitor Logs, and this collected data is stored in a Log Analytics workspace.
-The File Integrity Monitoring (FIM) feature is available only when Azure Defender for servers is enabled.
-See Azure Security Center Pricing to learn more.
+The File Integrity Monitoring (FIM) feature is available only when Microsoft Defender for servers is enabled.
+See Microsoft Defender for Cloud Pricing to learn more.
 FIM uploads data to the same Log Analytics workspace as the one created to store data from Change Tracking and Inventory.
 We recommend that you monitor your linked Log Analytics workspace to keep track of your exact usage.
-For more information about analyzing Azure Monitor Logs data usage, see Manage usage and cost.
+For more information about analyzing Azure Monitor Logs data usage, see Analyze usage in Log Analytics workspace.

 Machines connected to the Log Analytics workspace use the Log Analytics agent to collect data about changes to installed software, Windows services, Windows registry and files, and Linux daemons on monitored servers.
 When data is available, the agent sends it to Azure Monitor Logs for processing.
 Azure Monitor Logs applies logic to the received data, records it, and makes it available for analysis.